-General Instructions
+General Instruction

 - Only write with pen.
-Your calculator should be non-programmable. - This theoretical exam booklet contains 71 pages, not including the general instructions. - This examination has 9 problems. - You will have 5 hours to complete the exam. - Begin only when the START command is given. - All results must be written in the appropriate boxes in pen in the designated areas on the answer sheets.
-Use the back of the exam sheets if you need scrap paper.
+Your calculator should be non-programmable. - This theoretical exam booklet contains 63 pages, not including general instructions. - This examination has 9 problems. - You will have 5 hours to solve the exam. - Begin only when the START command is given. - All results must be written in the appropriate boxes in pen in the designated areas on the answer sheets.
+Use the back of the exam sheets if you need scratch paper.
 Remember that answers written outside the answer boxes will not be graded. - Write relevant calculations in the appropriate boxes when necessary.
-Full marks will be given for correct answers only when your working is shown. - The invigilator will announce a 30 minute warning before the STOP command. - You must stop working when the STOP command is given.
+Full marks will be given for correct answers only when your work is shown. - The invigilator will announce a 30-minute warning before the Stop command. - You must stop working when the STOP command is given.
 Failure to stop writing will lead to the nullification of your exam. - The official English version of this examination is available on request only for clarification. - You are not allowed to leave your working place without permission.
-If you need any assistance (eg broken calculator, dunny visit), raise your hand and wait until an invigilator arrives.
+If you need any assistance (broken calculator, need to visit a restroom, etc), raise hand and wait until an invigilator arrives.